marmonkin/portfolio/README.md

 I led design efforts for the project, driving decisions on gameplay mechanics and visual style in collaboration with the team.
 Additionally I contributed to gameplay programming and served as a contact for client communication.

+Here are the systems that I built:
+- Holographic Map
+  - Tile functionality
+  - Enemies
+  - Cannon tile targeting and shooting
+  - VFX implementation
+- Outside cannon visuals synchronisation with the map
+- Cannon status screen functionality

 </details>